hmcro/Interactive-Video/README.md

 ```
 ofSetDataPathRoot("../Resources/data/");
 ```
-You will also need to install [https://github.com/vidvox/hap-qt-codec/releases/](Hap QuickTime Codec version 12) because this usings the [http://hap.video/](HAP codec) to play videos directly on GPU and make massive performance gains.
+You will also need to install [Hap QuickTime Codec version 12](https://github.com/vidvox/hap-qt-codec/releases/) because this usings the [HAP codec](http://hap.video/) to play videos directly on GPU and make massive performance gains.

 You will also need to compile to 32-bit as HAP uses Quicktime which doesn't run 64-bit.